adyang/dotfiles/README.md

 4. Tick `Allow this extension to run in Private Windows` > `Okay, Got It` on another popup dialog.
 5. Repeat for the rest of the disabled extensions.

+### Configure Default Firefox Search Engine
+1. Navigate to target search engine site.
+2. Click on the triple dot `...` to the right of the address bar > `Add Search Engine`.
+3. Navigate to `about:preferences#search`
+4. Under `Default Search Engine` > select target search engine.

 ### Ensure iTerm2 Preferences are Activated
 Activate iTerm2 preferences in case auto-activation does not work.
 `Cmd + ,` > `Preferences` > Tick `Load preferences from a custom folder or URL`